segabriel/docker/mysql/README.md

     sudo ./build.sh
     sudo ./run.sh

+#### to start an interactive BaSH session

+    docker run -it --rm -p 3306:3306 --env MYSQL_ROOT_PASSWORD=root segabriel/mysql:5.7 /sbin/my_init /bin/bash

+#### to attach to a running process segabriel/mysql:5.7 /bin/bash

+    docker exec -it

 To create a new database specify the database name in the MYSQL_DATABASE variable.
 To create a new user you should specify the MYSQL_USER and MYSQL_PASSWORD variables.
+To create a new remote root user you should specify the MYSQL_REMOTE_ROOT_NAME, MYSQL_REMOTE_ROOT_HOST and MYSQL_REMOTE_ROOT_PASSWORD variables.

     GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' WITH GRANT OPTION GRANT ALL PRIVILEGES ON `${MYSQL_DATABASE}`.* TO '${MYSQL_USER}'@'%'